ssagear/zoomies/docs/installation.rst

 Installation
 ------------

-To use zoomies, first install it using pip:
+To use zoomies, install it using pip:

 .. code-block:: console